Come see how easy it is to make a Wind Spiral. This fun and simple water bottle craft can be done outdoors.

 string or ribbon

-Remove the caps and let the water bottles dry out.
+Remove the caps from the water bottles and let them dry out.

 Tie a string or ribbon loop to each end of the stick and hang the spiral.